php-dev-br/laravel-doc-pt-br/templates.md

 #### Overwriting Sections

+By default, sections are appended to any previous content that exists in the section.
 To overwrite a section entirely, you may use the `overwrite` statement:

 	@extends('list.item.container')